-The end of the Seven Years' War reduced international sugar prices along with overproduction in Bahia.
-In the 1770s, average sugar exports dropped to 8,000 tons, a decline not offset by agricultural diversification.
 Paradoxically, the import of slaves grew.
 After this period of weak exports, the following decades saw an upward trend, reaching 15,000 tons annually for the interval between 1801 and 1807.
 It should be noted that the same phenomenon was observed in Rio de Janeiro.
 In essence, the "sugar reconversion" occurred in a decade (the 1760s) in which imports of African workers were relatively low.

 The fiscal (tithes and customs) and commercial series of Pernambuco maintained a positive trend after the 1770s.
 However, Pernambuco's sugar output was not outstanding, especially when compared to the two other sugar regions.
 In 1750, 4,300 tons were exported annually, whereas, in the following four decades, the annual amounts oscillated between 6,300 and 6,700 tons.
 Accordingly, the growth recorded by fiscal data was the result of the most successful process of agricultural diversification, especially in the case of cotton production.
-In this captaincy, slave imports dropped in the 1770s and 1780s, only rebounding from 1790 onwards (appendix A, table B4).
+In this captaincy, slave imports dropped in the 1770s and 1780s, only rebounding from 1790 onwards (Appendix A, Table B4).

 In turn, the Amazon economy grew throughout the whole period, boosted mainly by Maranhão.
 Exports from Pará experienced dramatic volatility until the 1780s when the trend becomes positive.
-The growth dynamic of the Amazon region differed from the rest

-&lt;sup>21 On the growing articulation of Minas with Rio de Janeiro, see Carrara (2007, pp. 119).
+The growth dynamic of the Amazon region differed from the rest of Brazil, its main products (cocoa, rice, and cotton) competing very little with the other economies of Portuguese America.
+Rice shipments increased during the 1770s, as a result of the consolidation of large slave plantations in some areas of Maranhão (da Mota and da Cunha 2017, pp. 465-484).
+Cocoa sales, based on extraction, remained virtually stagnant throughout the period.
+From 1760 onwards, slave imports followed the rice trend (Appendix A, Figure B2).

-&lt;sup>22 In 1764, following the end of the Seven Years' War, there was no interest in tax-farming the tithes.
+&lt;sup>18 In 1764, following the end of the Seven Years' War, there was no interest in tax-farming the tithes.
 See AHU, Bahia/CA, 27 June 1764, doc.
 6562, an annex to n.
 6551.

-&lt;sup>23 Another indicator that we could use to validate our arguments is the performance of the credit market in Brazilian marketplaces.
-Regarding the credit market in Salvador (Bahia), the research carried out by Ribeiro (2009, table 3.1, pp. 121) points to a decrease in the values of loans in the 1760s (79,569,291 réis) when compared to the values traded in the previous decade (216,141,678 réis).
+Another indicator that we could use to validate our arguments is the performance of the credit market in Brazilian marketplaces.
+Regarding the credit market in Salvador (Bahia), the research carried out by Ribeiro (2009, table 3.1, p.
+121) points to a decrease in the values of loans in the 1760s (79,569,291 réis) when compared to the values traded in the previous decade (216,141,678 réis).
 The volume of loans in Salvador increased in the 1770s (159,145,612 réis), and in the 1780s (205,202,486 réis).
 However, it was only in the 1790s, with 303,622,507 réis, that the loan amounts would exceed figures from the 1750s.
 For Rio de Janeiro, the credit market studied by Pesavento and Marques (2020) is different from the scenario in Bahia.
 The peak of nominal loan values in Rio, in annual averages, occurred in the 1740s.
 The volume of loans fell in the 1750s and 1760s, rose slightly in the 1770s, and fell again in the 1780s.
 The author's hypothesis to explain this is similar to our interpretation.
 In line with it, mining depression/stagnation most likely had negative impacts on Rio's credit market.
 In short, the recovery of the credit market in Bahia began to take shape in the 1770s, but the values negotiated during the mining boom were only exceeded in the 1790s.
 Concerning Rio, in spite of a sketchy recovery in the 1770s, everything indicates that between 1741 and 1790 its credit market was drastically affected by the vicissitudes of mining.